SolarLightTF2/solarlighthud-redux/README.md

 * New taunt menu.

+* New winpanels.

-* Removed the screenshot reminder from the freeze cam
+* Removed the screenshot reminder from the freeze cam.

+* Removed "on the bright side" notifications.

+* "Queued for Casual" etc. display on the top right has been updated.

+* Reduxed spectator UI and respawn counter.

+# CASUAL MODE:

+* New "round begins" text for Casual mode (replaces the 3D sign model that appears on round start)

+* New post-game summary screen for Casual mode

+# COMPETITIVE MODE (VALVE MATCHMAKING):

+* No longer supported.
+If demand is high enough for some reason, I may consider it.
+But games are so infrequent that it's very hard to test changes.

+* Valve is incompetent.

+# COMPETITIVE PLAY (THIRD-PARTY LEAGUES ETC.)

+* Classlimits are more clearly visible in the class selection screen.

+* Reduxed Tournament Mode and Stopwatch Mode (in-progress).

+* Reduxed tournament spectator UI.

+* (IDEA: Add useful resources in place of where Comp Matchmaking would otherwise be.)

 # TARGETID:

+* Changed appearance to match new aesthetic.

 * Reduced the size of names in the TargetID.

 * Fixed TargetID killstreak count and ammo being misplaced.

-* When looking at an Engineer building, the TargetID now shows an Engineer icon instead of the gears, and the "move building" prompt has also been updated to be less jank.
+* When looking at an Engineer building, the "move building" prompt has been updated.

 * Data labels (e.g. Ubercharge, Upgrade Progress, Disguise) now include a box background and fancy coloring

+* New notifications for switching teams, autobalance, current objective, etc.

 # MISC:

 * The HUD now uses colors from TF2's color palette.
 No more solid white, no more oversaturated team colors, less solid black boxes with more brown instead.

-* Some instances of text were updated to be more colorful in general.
+* Some instances of text now feature multi-color.
 English only.

 * Removed the white killfeed icons.
 This HUD is now compatible with other killfeed mods, such as the Consistent Kill Icons Pack.

 * Some text edits were made to make things more concise, notably in PASS Time.
 (Thanks, flareshmoney!)
 English only.
 Some text panels may be too small in other languages.

 * Weapon quality names have been removed.
-You can re-enable them by removing the overrides I've made in tf_english.txt (the file includes instructions at the top)
+You can re-enable them by removing the overrides I've made in chat_english.txt (the file includes instructions at the top)

 * Some weapons now provide additional information in their descriptions.
 English only.

-* New loading screens
+* New loading screens.

 * This HUD is now designed for 1080p rather than 720p, which means several fixes were made on the positioning of certain HUD elements.
 This may not look right at lower resolutions anymore.

-* New tournament mode UI
+* New tournament mode UI.

+* Several references to videos are sprinkled around the HUD.

 # WEAPONS / CLASSES

-* Updated Stickybomb counter with a new icon
+* Updated Stickybomb counter with a new icon.

-* Updated Engineer metal count with a team-colored icon
+* Updated Engineer metal count with a team-colored icon.

+* Items that use counters now have new icons.

 # TIMER / MATCH STATUS

-* Match Status now features solid colors instead of health bars, making it a lot easier to see your team's HP at a glance.
+* Match Status now features health bars as backgrounds behind the class images, making it a lot easier to see your team's HP at a glance.

-* Animated death icons, similar to the default HUD.
+* New timer appearance, and borders on the player panels.

+* New respawn text appearance.

+* Added names to the player panels.
+(An option to turn it off may be added later.)

 * Some things have been moved around to accommodate for these changes.

-* Note: Death animations reset when you respawn, but this is a Valve issue that also happens on the default HUD.
+* The Match HUD and timer went through many iterations through development, but the final version most closely resembles the one from SolarLightHUD Classic in terms of layout.
+How funny.

 # SCOREBOARD (in-progress):

-* Slight visual and color update
+* Slight visual and color update.

-* Moved server info and player stats to the top and bottom of the screen
+* Moved server info and player stats to the top and bottom of the screen.

-* (In-progress) Added an option for 6v6 and 9v9 scoreboards
+* (In-progress) Added an option for 6v6 and 9v9 scoreboards.

 * The option to show/hide player stats through editing the .res file has been removed, in favor of the new customizations menu.
+(In-progress)

-* Use the above option if you don't like the new borders at the top/bottom
+* Use the above option if you don't like the new borders at the top/bottom.
+(In-progress)

-* Fixed missing Casual medals - a bug that appeared in Scream Fortress 2024
+* Fixed missing Casual medals - a bug that appeared in Scream Fortress 2024.

-* (In-progress) New, fixed-up duel UI
+* New, fixed-up duel UI.
+No longer breaks!

 # GAMEMODES:

-* Added support for Versus Saxton Hale Vscript (todo: Halloween map)
+* Added support for Versus Saxton Hale Vscript.

 * Added custom boss health bars for VSH, Halloween, and Carrier (todo: MvM)

-* Added new Arena mode player count (only for default Arena, not the community-made Player Destruction remake of Arena)

-* TODO: Arena winpanel, arena menu, arena team lineup screen
+* Added support for Arena Mode.
+This includes both the original Arena maps and certain Vscript maps in the official Casual rotation.

+* Added support for Player Destruction with a new HUD.
+Timer changes color depending on the map, since PD lets me do that.

+* Added support for Cowerhouse's flank route countdown HUD.

-* Improved CTF HUD with new brown boxes, and with consideration for mutators like Mannpower, Special Delivery and Haarp.
+* Reduxed CTF HUD, with consideration for mutators like Mannpower, Special Delivery and Haarp.

-* Revamped PASS Time HUD.
+* Reduxed PASS Time HUD.
 Customization menu includes a 4v4 version with no "bonus" meter, and a "ball only" mode, also intended for 4v4 gameplay.

 * Minmodes are included for each PASS Time HUD, each one varying slightly depending on which option you picked.
 (TODO: Default PASS Minmode)

-* Added support for Player Destruction with a new HUD.
-Timer changes color depending on the map, since PD lets me do that.

 * Every official PD map has been checked for issues and some fixes were made on a per-map basis, since PD lets me do that.

-* Tried to edit the HUD used in Perks and Lumberyard Event but they're still a bit jank due to limitations, sorry.
+* Tried to edit the HUD used in Perks but it's still a bit jank due to limitations, sorry.

-* (In-progress) Fixed forgotten glow element in PLR when near the end of the track (appeared on helltower from what I saw)

 # MANN VS. MACHINE:

+* (TODO: Lose panel, loot panel, canteen, scoreboard, bomb carrier hud.)

+* Improved support for MvM and Freaky Fair, including a new upgrade screen.

 * New wave status UI

 * Fixed missing money, which apparently broke in a TF2 update

-* TODO: Money, upgrades, lose panel, win panel

-# TOURNAMENT / COMPETITIVE:

-* Revamped tournament spectator UI

-* Updated Stopwatch Mode HUD

 CONTROLLER / STEAM DECK:

 * Added controller support for the team select and class select menus.
 These menus will appear slightly different than usual, due to limitations.

-* (In-progress) I still need to do something for the MOTD (textwindow_sc.res)

-* (In-progress) Check to see if MvM and Highlander mode work for team and class select

-* (In-progress) Classlimit numbers are bound to be wrong after all the changes I'm making
+* (In-progress) Entire thing is outdated by this point, needs a copy paste job

 MINMODE:

-* Minmode now hides almost everything except the bare necessities to play your class, makes the timer tiny, and shoves the killfeed + match HUD right at the top of the screen.

-* Intended for maximum visibility while stomping noobs in a casual setting, without caring about the current objective.

-* Consider turning off the match HUD in the settings for the "almost no HUD at all" experience.
+* Minmode hides many large shapes from the HUD, and makes others transparent, mostly keeping the text intact.

 * HP and ammo now remain the same size as default.

 * Fixed several minmode issues.

 MINOR TWEAKS/FIXES: